cmcneece/advent_of_code/README.md

 - *Day 7*: Took a couple days to get to it.
 Did some OOP and got to practice some recurssion.
 Now I know that using a tree structure would have been much faster
 - *Day 8*: numpy arrays so much easier to index for this type of thing.
 Reminded me of algorithms I would write in grad school
 - *Day 9*: back on the wagon after many days away!
+- *Day 10 & 11*: Fun problems, pretty addicting.
+Took a while to figure out part 2 of day 11 part relatively easy to implement